 Every year the CWG has several meetings to discuss different activities.
 Every 4 years the group organizes the International Conferences on

 Cryopedology.
-The last one was held in 2009 (Ulan-Ude, Buryatia region, Russia).
-The next will be held in 2013 in Krakow, Poland.
+The last were held in 2009 in Ulan-Ude, Buryatia region, Russia and in 2013 in Krakow, Poland.
+The next will be held in 2017 in Yakutsk, Sakha Republic, Russia.